Renaming Application - Proposed renaming of the Chatham Campus Ball Diamonds to the Bob Weedon Field

-The applicant provided the following rationale for the renaming:
+The Maple City Slo Pitch League has provided the following rational for the renaming:

 At the October 1, 2018 Council Meeting, Chatham-Kent Council approved the Commemorative Naming Policy.

 - Continue the traditional practice of naming municipal property, buildings, and features after significant geographical or historical elements

 - Recognize on an exceptional basis, significant contributions that organizations or individuals have made to the public life and the well-being of the Municipality of Chatham-Kent

 - Provide direction on how to apply for approval to name or rename municipal property, buildings or features